 Votes, Delegations and Proxies

 17.4 Each financial full member institution represented at the Annual General Meeting may nominate one person as its voting delegate.
 Voting at the Annual General Meeting shall be restricted to voting delegates.

-17.9 The Committee must ensure that minutes are taken and kept of each general meeting.
+17.8 The Secretary must ensure that minutes are taken and kept of each general meeting.